LinconDC/Constructor-Overload-BankAccount/README.md

-# BankAccount
-bank account - getters and setters, constructors and overload.
+# Exercises about constructor and overload in java